Abortion Pills in Tennessee: Options Despite the Total Ban

 Tennessee has a total ban on abortion from fertilization — no exceptions for rape or incest.
 Every abortion clinic in the state has closed.
 But more than 10,500 Tennessee residents accessed abortion care in other states in 2023 alone, and many more are using telemedicine.

 All elective abortion is prohibited.
 The only exception is to prevent death or "serious risk of substantial and irreversible impairment of a major bodily function."
 Providers face up to 15 years in prison.
-Patients are not criminally targeted under current law.

 Tennessee has also criminalized helping minors travel out of state for abortion (though part of this law was blocked by courts in 2025).